-Check all the organizations/agencies in which policies or protocols were developed, substantially revised, or implemented using STOP Program funds during the current reporting period. - 3.
-Describe the protocols and/or policies developed, substantially revised, or implemented with STOP Program funds during the current reporting period.
-Some examples of topics that could be addressed here include: - What successes and challenges/barriers has the subgrantee experienced when developing, revising, or implementing policies/protocols? - What systemic issues are being addressed with the newly developed, revised, or implemented policies/protocols?
+Check all the organizations/agencies in which policies or protocols were developed, substantially revised, or implemented using STOP Program funds during the current reporting period.

+3. Describe the protocols and/or policies developed, substantially revised, or implemented with STOP Program funds during the current reporting period.

+- What successes and challenges/barriers has the subgrantee experienced when developing, revising, or implementing policies/protocols? - What systemic issues are being addressed with the newly developed, revised, or implemented policies/protocols?

 4. Describe the development or promotion of State, local, or tribal legislation and policies with STOP Program funds during the current reporting period.

 If STOP Program funds were used to support the development or promotion of State, local, or tribal legislation and policies that enhance best practices for responding to domestic violence, dating violence, sexual assault, and stalking during the current reporting period, please discuss those activities in the space provided.